GuillaumeBonnet/lwc-typing-article/README.md

 # Types with LWC components for better developer experience and code reliability

 In this article we'll see how to use types with Salesforce's Lightning Web Components (LWC) in order to improve developer experience, productivity and code reliability.
 There are different ways to use types such as JSDoc, TypeScript, TypeScript with checks and TypeScript in strict mode, listed from the least constraining to the most constraining.
 The more constraining ways offer more safety regarding bug checking but seemingly demand more work.
 It demands more effort when you write new code or a new type.
 But in the long run, every time you update code, you can rely on typing and the editor to warn you about errors and needed modifications.
-It means you don't have to provide the mental energy and time needed to check everywhere a variable is used to be sure the changes are non- breaking.
+It means you don't have to provide the mental energy and time needed to check everywhere a variable is used to be sure the changes are non-breaking.

 You can find a fork of the LWC recipe with the modifications discussed in the article here: [Example Repository](https://github.com/GuillaumeBonnet/lwc-recipes/commit/63bcdd1b25c879caa7b4c8821989e85e9762387e)